KonVas/lick-the-toad/README.md

 # Lick the toad
 Sonification project using machine learning.

-Some videos demonstrating the project [here](https://www.youtube.com/playlist?list=PLiCZTYIqSUAb1J-Iu4lhVwDz6ljKCVj-W)
+Some primary videos demonstrating the project [here](https://www.youtube.com/playlist?list=PLiCZTYIqSUAb1J-Iu4lhVwDz6ljKCVj-W)

 ## Overview of the project
 This project aims to explore the idea of remoteness vs. isolation.
 It is using a custom made system that acts as a digital bridge over interconnected peers across the network using a web interface a URL.